chinpei215/cakephp-eager-loader/README.md

 ## Incompatibility problems

 `EagerLoaderBehavior` returns almost same results as `ContainableBehavior`, however you might encounter incompatibility problems between the 2 behaviors.
-For example `agerLoaderBehavior::contain()` is not implemented yet.
+For example `EagerLoaderBehavior::contain()` is not implemented yet.

 Then disabling EagerLoader on the fly, you can use `ContainableBehavior::contain()` instead:
 ```php